Starting a food business

 A food business is anyone preparing, cooking, storing, handling, distributing, supplying or selling food.

-If you make, prepare or handle food which comes from animals to supply to other businesses you may need approval.
+If you make, prepare or handle food which comes from animals and supply to other businesses you may need approval.

 Approval is free of charge and you do not need to register as well.